buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

   * **all but last**
   * **all but first**

-The select menues will auto-select the matching column from your source menu, if there is one.
+The select menus will auto-select the matching column from your source menu, if there is one.

 ### Example: using first name as a username